jtaylor98/AI-Snake/README.md

 # AI-Snake
-This is a simple simulation a neural network being trained by a genetic algorithm that is applied to the classic snake game
+This program is a simulation of a neural network being trained by a genetic algorithm that whic is implemented through the classic snake game
-# Instructions
+## Instructions
+- Press

-# Requirements
+## Requirements
 - Python 3.9.4
 - Pygame